Mira0507/uniprot_api/README.md

 ### b.
 Querying data

-Once querying data, you can check the `response` about your communication went.
+Once querying data, you can check the `response` about how your communication went.

 ```r